The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Sydney Harbour Bridge was a magnet for suicide jumpers until a suicide barrier was installed.
 The 59-meter falls has an 85% fatality rate.

 - Paul Hogan, star of the Australian film Crocodile Dundee, worked on the construction of the Sydney Opera Bridge.
-He later said that his experience of stopping people to jump from the bridge helped prepare him for the famous ledge scene in Crocodile Dundee II.
+He later said that his experience stopping people from jumping from the bridge helped prepare him for the famous ledge scene in Crocodile Dundee II.

-- The total cost of the bridge, AU£6.25 million (over $1.5 billion in today’s money), was not paid in full to the construction company until 1988.
+- The construction company was not fully paid the total cost of the bridge, AU£6.25 million (over $1.5 billion in today’s money), until 1988.

 - BridgeClimb guides tourists to climb up the southern half of the bridge’s arch, reaching its highest point.
 The climb costs $198-388/person.
-Over 4 million people have made the climb, including one person over 100 years old.
+Over 4 million people have climbed, including one over 100 years old.

 - Celebrities including Oprah, Katy Perry, Hugh Jackman, James Cameron, Will Smith, David Hasselhoff, James Blunt, Luke Evans, Ben Stiller, and Gigi Hadid have all climbed the bridge.